Data Protected - Latvia

 In Latvia, the Personal Data Processing Law (the “DPL”) entered into force on 5 July 2018, replacing the Law on the Protection of Personal Data of Natural Persons (the “DPA”) of 2000.

 The GDPR has applied since 25 May 2018.

 National Supervisory Authority

 Details of the competent national supervisory authority

-The DPL states that the Data State Inspectorate will continue to act as the supervisory authority in Latvia.
+The DPL states that the Data State Inspectorate continues to act as the supervisory authority in Latvia.

-The Data State Inspectorate will represent Latvia on the European Data Protection Board.
+The Data State Inspectorate represents Latvia on the European Data Protection Board.